karachko/juniordevops/CloudSecurity.md

 ## task 2
-### Demonstrate the ability to login to Linux host using non-root account and escalate own permissions source code management (SCM) client with an SSH key (Git).
+### Demonstrate an ability to sign in to any of SCM providers (such as GitHub, GitLab, or Bitbucket) using an SSH key.

 1. Open **GitHub.com** -  **Settings - SSH and GPG keys - Add SSH key**